Glossary of Lawn Care Terms

 Soil enrichment – Process that improves quality of soil through the addition of microbes and organic supplements to promote soil health.

 Thatch – Natural layer of plant material composed of dead grass (stems, roots leaves) that could be harmful to your lawn if it gets too thick.
 Leaving grass clippings on your lawn (grass-cycling) does not cause thatch.
-Manage thatch with Lawn Doctor’s core aeration and soil enrichment.
+Manage thatch with Lawn Doctor’s core aeration, soil enrichment, and general lawn aeration services.

 Ticks – These tiny creatures are technically a part of the arachnid family.
 They feed on the blood of humans and pets.
 Ticks can be dangerous because they could be carrying life-threatening and debilitating diseases such as Lyme and Rocky Mountain spotted fever.
 Ticks do not harm turf.